iyliahutta/iyliahutta/README.md

 This journey led me to exploring the field of Data Analytics and Data Science that I am actively pursuing in my bid to become a better analyst and to add data-driven value wherever I go.

 🌱 I’m currently learning Python and Statistics for Data Science at Singapore Polytechnic under its Specialist Diploma in Data Science (Data Analytics).
-I am also experienced in R, SQL, SPSS, MPlus, Microsoft Office and Google Suite.
+I am also experienced in Google Apps Script, R, SQL, SPSS, MPlus, Microsoft Office and Google Suite.

 📫 You can reach me at the following:
 - Email: muhammad.iylia.1996@gmail.com